XL-SHAO/Drupella-YOLO/README.md

 ### Annotation protocol

-All images were annotated using LabelImg v1.8.6.

-- Annotation target: individual *Drupella* snails;
-- Annotation type: bounding boxes.
+All images were annotated using LabelImg v1.8.6, with individual Drupella snails identified as annotation targets and labeled using bounding boxes.
+The annotations were saved in the YOLO format for subsequent model training and evaluation.

 ### Dataset split